Ancient Order Of Hibernians In America

 How does Ancient Order Of Hibernians In America spend its money?

 Ancient Order Of Hibernians In America directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Ancient Order Of Hibernians In America tax-deductible?